Introduction, Haskell, and Type Classes

 Testing

-testing framework halfway through the course, we use Tasty from the
+having to switch testing framework halfway through the course, we use Tasty from

 and tasty-hunit